 This guide will be specific for Easynote, but can also be used when repairing or replacing any other DC jack on the motherboard.
 All DC jack connections to the motherboard have the same principles.

-Usually, the motherboard on the DC Jack becomes broken and the metal wires or the plastic cracks.
-In this case, the PCB itself can became damaged by the heat.
-The heat is generated by the soldering point on the DC Jack central wire and the track on the motherboard.
+Usually, the motherboard on the DC jack becomes broken and the metal wires or the plastic cracks.
+In this case, the PCB itself can become damaged by the heat.
+The heat is generated by the soldering point on the DC jack central wire and the track on the motherboard.

-Now, you need to clean the three holes from the soldering process.
+Now, you need to clean the three holes from the solder.

 Now, this is the important part.
 The PCB is made up of four layers.
 And, the fault is still there that the two layers are touching each other.
 The high temperature burned part of the insulation layer between the copper layers and now there is a short circuit.
 If we solder right now, the jack back inside will be short circuited and the power adaptor will not work.
 A simple solution for this is by making the hole bigger by using a knife or any sharp enough peace of metal.

 Solder a wire to the central DC jack pin.
 Usually, the DC jack is still okay and can be reused.
 If the pin shows signs of extreme overheating or is broken, then purchase a replacement pin.

 Use isolation to isolate the part that has been soldered to the central pin.
 Stick the wire through the hole.